ncabatoff/process-exporter/README.md

 arguments or use a YAML configuration file.

-The recommended option is to use a config file via -config.path, but for convenience and backwards compatability the -procnames/-namemapping options exist as an alternative.
+The recommended option is to use a config file via -config.path, but for convenience and backwards compatibility the -procnames/-namemapping options exist as an alternative.

 ### Using a config file